 Ignoring the conventional path

-I wasn’t quite ready to go it alone, I flirted with the idea of doing an MBA or banking a few years in a bigger, branded strategy consulting firm; I even had offers on the table.
-That would definitely have been the conventional path for me, but instead I was tempted by the idea of a start-up where I’d be able to get more hands-on experience of building a business.
-So I found myself in a damp South London basement interviewing for a poorly defined, slightly nebulous role in a new tech company that was looking to disrupt the music industry.
+I wasn’t ready to go it alone, I flirted with the idea of doing an MBA or banking a few years in a bigger, branded strategy consulting firm - That would definitely have been the conventional path for me, but instead I was tempted by the idea of a start-up where I’d be able to get more hands-on experience of building a business.
+So I found myself in a damp South London basement interviewing for a slightly nebulous role in a new tech company that was looking to disrupt the music industry.

 I took the job and ended up staying for over ten years.
-In that time the company grew from a handful of people to almost 1000; a plucky start-up to a success story, with offices across the globe, really significant revenues and a big valuation.
+In that time the company grew from a handful of people to over 1000; a plucky start-up to a success story, with offices across the world, really significant revenues and a big valuation.
 My role and environment changed every three months.
-I became one of a handful of decision makers that drove that growth progressing through to C-Suite roles in strategy, innovation, operations, commercial and product, and spent five years working in New York City.
+I became one of a small set of people that drove that growth progressing through to C-Suite roles in strategy, innovation, operations, commercial and product, and spent five years working in New York City.
 It was an incredible ride.

 It wasn’t all great though; my first year was tough.
 Because the company was so small, I had to do some pretty underwhelming and repetitive things.
 But I really liked the founders - they felt like the kind of people I aspired to be - so I stayed.

 I had a few side hustles where I was exploring ideas of my own for potential businesses.
 This helped.
-It gave me an outlet to push the boundaries of my skill set and balance some of the monotony of the early responsibilities I had at work.
+It gave me an outlet to push the boundaries of my skill set and balance some of the early responsibilities I had at work.

 Learning to believe in myself

 You just have to hope you get things right more often than you get them wrong.
-And once you realise that everyone’s playing that game - and that you are pretty good at it - it’s an incredible tonic for self doubt.
-That was important to me as I have always suffered from imposter syndrome.
+And once you realise that everyone’s playing that game - and that you are fairly good at it - it’s an incredible tonic for self doubt.
+That was important to me as, like many people, I have always had a touch of imposter syndrome.
 The voices in your head that tell you that you're not good enough or don’t know as much as the person next to you.
 They can be loud.
 But this start-up tonic soothed my demons and I started to believe in myself more and more.

 There’s an insane sense of camaraderie when you’re all trying to put a rocket into space and you have no idea where to start.
 But when you work together to break the challenge down into small, achievable steps and trust that your intuitions are on average more right than wrong, you slowly and incrementally build a path forward.